ArmandoMorales/COSC3380-PostOffice/README.md

 ## Description

-Our web applications was fully constructed using the following tools and technologies listed below.
+Our web application was constructed using the following tools and technologies listed below.

 #### Tools and Technologies